 Maureen Fennessy Bousa

 Maureen Fennessy Bousa resides in Wellesley Hills, MA and has enjoyed a summer cottage on Nantucket since 2003.
-She currently serves as a trustee of The Clark Art Institute (Williamstown, MA).
-Her previous non-profit board service includes Historic New England and the Nantucket Historical Association.
+She currently serves as a trustee of The Clark Art Institute (Williamstown, MA) and the White Heron Theatre (Nantucket, MA).
+She supports the Library of Congress as a member of the James Madison Council.
+Maureen’s previous board experience includes Historic New England (Boston, MA) and the Nantucket Historical Association.
 In addition, Maureen is a former overseer of the Massachusetts Horticultural Society – from which she earned a Master Gardener designation.
 Maureen holds degrees from Wellesley College (BA) and Boston College (MBA).
-Maureen and her husband Edward are the parents of Marina, Eamon, Bridget, and Monica.
+She and her husband Edward are the parents of four….who have relished Nantucket summers since childhood.

 Marc Feigen is an expert in CEO performance and governance.
 He is the CEO and Founder of Feigen Advisers and IR Hercules, a software tool for CEO.
 In 2007, Marc conceived and created the Bower Forum, McKinsey & Company’s roundtable for new CEOs.
 To further advance the “Art of the High Performing CEO,” Marc co-founded Prium, a leading CEO roundtable.
 Between 1998 and 2009, Marc founded and built a 200 person management consulting firm with offices in New York, San Francisco, Chicago and Houston later acquired by Booz & Company.
 From 1994-2002, Marc taught governance to directors of public companies at the Wharton Spencer Stuart Director’s Institute.
 In 2014, the result of three years of his research into boardroom governance was published in the Harvard Business Review.
 Marc has also written on CEO/Founder successions and CEO retirement.